JoshVorick/FunWithParticles/README.md

 *  **Frozen:** Particles don't update and look like balls.
 *  **Black Hole:** All particles on screen (except for other black holes) will get pulled toward the black hole.
 While placing black holes, all other particles get frozen.
 Black Holes do not move.
 *  **Gravity Ball:** All particles pull all other particles (except black holes) towards each other.
 Note: Gets very crazy very quickly.
+*  **Flame** A bunsen burner-like flame.
+Use Gravity to change its size.
+My friends were joking around with my fascination with the bunsen burner saying that there won't be bunsen burners in computer science.
+I proved them wrong.

 ### Variables
 * **Coefficient of Restitution:** How much speed particles retain after bouncing off a wall.